LumiGauss: Relightable Gaussian Splatting in the Wild: Method

-\ours{} creates a 3D representation of a relightable model using 2D Gaussians~\cite{huang20242dgs} from $c\leq C$ images taken \textit{in-the-wild} $\{\mathcal{I}_c\}_{c=1}^C$ with associated calibrated cameras $\{\camera_c\}_{c=1}^C$.
+\ours{} creates a 3D representation of a relightable model using 2D Gaussians~\cite{huang20242dgs} from $c\leq C$ images taken \textit{in-the-wild} $\{\mathcal{I}_c\}_{c=1}^C$ with associated calibrated cameras~$\{\camera_c\}_{c=1}^C$.
 Our goal is to find Gaussian parameters $\mathcal{G}{=}\{\translation_k,\rotation_k,\scaling_k,\opacity_k, \albedo_k,\transferfunsh_k\}^K_{k=1}$ that after the rasterization~\cite{kerbl20233dgaussiansplatting} recreate those images.
 We optimize Gaussians by minimizing the objective:

-where $\loss{rgb}$ is a photometric objective that compares the rendered image from an operator $\mathcal{S}(\cdot)$~(\cref{eq:splatting-op}), and $\mathcal{R}$ are regularization terms that allow us to relight the scene after the training.
-In contrast to 2DGS~\cite{huang20242dgs}, we imbue the Gaussians with additional parameters: albedo $\albedo$ and SH parameters of the transfer function $\transferfunsh$\footnote{In practice, those coefficients correspond to a single channel only.}.
-As the \textit{in-the-wild} images are characterized by varied lighting conditions, we imbue each with a learnable latent code $\{\embedding_c\}$ that encodes environment light $L_i$.
-We use 2D Gaussians~\cite{huang20242dgs} as the underlying representation with their colors $\albedo_k\in\mathbb{R}^3$ representing a diffuse albedo\footnote{Please note that due to the formulation from~\cref{subsec:preliminaries} we do not model view-dependent effects.}.
-2DGS provides smooth normals that make outdoor relighting possible.
+where $\latents{=}\{\embedding_c\}_{c=1}^C$ is a set of scene-dependent, learnable environment embeddings, $\loss{rgb}$ is a photometric objective that compares the rendered image from an operator $\mathcal{S}(\cdot)$~(\cref{eq:splatting-op}), and $\mathcal{R}$ are additional regularization terms.
+In contrast to 2DGS~\cite{huang20242dgs}, for each Gaussian we model the base color $\albedo$ as diffuse\footnote{As per~\cref{subsec:preliminaries}, view-dependent effects are not modeled in diffuse reflections.}, and introduce SH coefficients for the transfer function $\transferfunsh$\footnote{These coefficients correspond to a single channel in practice.}.
+2DGS provides smooth normals that make relighting possible.

 In what follows, we drop the dependence of functional forms on the positions $\bx$ we introduced in~\cref{subsec:preliminaries} for brevity.

-\paragraph{Relighting.} To enable the relighting, our approach predicts an environment lighting per training image, where second-degree spherical harmonics represent the scene light:
+\paragraph{Relighting} To handle the diverse lighting conditions in \textit{in-the-wild} images, we associate each training image with a learnable latent code $\embedding_\sceneindex$ that encodes its lighting conditions.
+Using this embedding, we predict the environment map coefficients via an MLP:

-The MLP produces environment lighting for RGB channels, giving $\lightsh_\sceneindex\in\mathbb{R}^{3\times(n+1)^2}$, where $n{=}2$ is the SH degree.
-As shown in~\cite{ramamoorthi2001envmap} second order SH is sufficient to reconstruct the environment light in many cases.
-While $\lightsh_\sceneindex$ represents the set of SH coefficients of the environment illumination, we will refer to the function that those coefficients represent as $\light_\sceneindex$.
+where $\lightsh_\sceneindex \in \mathbb{R}^{3 \times (n+1)^2}$ represents the SH coefficients of the environment map, and $n{=}2$ is the SH degree.
+As shown in~\cite{ramamoorthi2001envmap}, second-order SH is sufficient to approximate environment lighting in many scenarios.